Stories of Transformation

 When Natasha was 6 years old she was placed in Neya orphanage, which was one of the biggest and worst orphanages in the Kostroma region.
 More than 200 orphaned children were living in the orphanage at the time Natasha was there.
 When reflecting on her experience there, Natasha says, “It was a truly dark place – dark in every possible way.”
 Natasha anticipated graduating the orphanage and gaining her independence, but she also knew that the orphanage had not equipped her with the life skills she needed to rejoin society.

 After graduating from the orphanage, she entered the Tech School in Kostroma City.
 The first year was very hard.
 Many people have prejudices against orphanage graduates because they believe that almost all orphans will turn to crime, drugs, or prostitution to survive.
 Natasha had the drive and ambition to show herself and others that children from the orphanage can be successful in spite of their past experiences.

 While at Tech School, Natasha met staff from Children’s HopeChest who were a huge support to her during her time there.
-The Ministry Center acted as a force of encouragement.
-When Natasha reflects on her time at the Ministry Center in Kostroma, she says, “The Ministry Center was the place where I obtained the most important and valuable life skills that helped me to survive.
+The CarePoint acted as a force of encouragement.
+When Natasha reflects on her time at the CarePoint in Kostroma, she says, “The Ministry Center was the place where I obtained the most important and valuable life skills that helped me to survive.
 This was the place where I could always get advice and support.”